-All petrol manufactured is low benzene and all diesel manufactured is ultra-low sulphur, in accordance with the Federal Government’s Clean Fuels Legislation and Australian Fuel Quality Standards.
+All the petrol we make is low benzene, and all our diesel is ultra-low sulphur.
+This aligns with the Federal Government’s Clean Fuels Legislation and Australian Fuel Quality Standards Act.

 Low-volatility petrol is made in accordance with Victorian State Government requirements.

-The use of low-benzene petrol produced by the refinery has reduced benzene emissions from vehicles.
+Low-benzene petrol produced by the refinery has resulted in reduced benzene emissions from vehicles.
 At the same time, benzene emissions from the refinery – while already well within public health and environmental guidelines – have dropped significantly.

-Geelong’s primary distillation unit produces light and middle distillates and residue.
+The refinery’s primary distillation unit produces light and middle distillates and residue.
 The light distillates are processed to upgrade quality and remove sulphur.
-They are then split into gas (used as refinery furnace fuel), liquid petroleum gas (LPG), petrol and kerosene.
+The distillates are then split into gas (used as refinery furnace fuel), Liquid Petroleum Gas (LPG), petrol and kerosene.

-The petrol stream is processed further to improve the octane rating.
-The octane rating is a measure of the resistance of petrol to auto-ignition (engine knocking) in spark-ignition internal-combustion engines.
-The higher the octane rating, the greater the power from an appropriately designed and tuned engine.
+The petrol stream is processed further to improve the octane rating, which is a measure of the resistance of petrol to auto-ignition (engine knocking) in spark-ignition internal-combustion engines.
+The higher the octane rating, the greater the power from an engine that is appropriately designed and tuned.

 Middle distillates are light gas oil (diesel) and heavy gas oil.
-Residue is used primarily as the feedstock to the cat-cracking unit and is also used to make fuel oil.
+Residue is used primarily as the feedstock to the catalytic cracking unit, and is also used to make fuel oil.
 The cat-cracking plant converts residue into refinery fuel gas, LPG, petrol, diesel products and fuel oil.

-The flare is one of the more noticeable parts of the refinery and is actually a safety valve.
-For more information about the flare and the role it plays at the refinery read the Flare Fact sheet (PDF 42.1KB).
+The flare is one of the more noticeable parts of the refinery, and is actually a safety valve.
+For more information about the flare and the role it plays, read the Flare fact sheet (PDF 42.1KB).

-About 65% of Geelong refinery’s production is transported by pipeline to our terminal in Newport (Melbourne) for distribution by truck throughout Victoria.
-Some Geelong refinery production is distributed by road directly from the refinery to customers in Geelong and Western Victoria.
+Much of our Geelong Refinery's productions is transported by pipeline to our terminal in Newport (Melbourne) for distribution by truck throughout Victoria, while some is distributed by road directly from the refinery to customers in Geelong and Western Victoria.